 Kaslow came 13 years later.
 Her graduating class was made up of a diverse group of students, including Hispanics, Jews, African-Americans and women.
 Kaslow, who was a Jewish woman, faced a number of challenges as a minority in her class.
 “It was no doubt a difficult time to be in veterinary school,” Gentry said.
 Perhaps Kaslow’s greatest challenge was that she had several physical disabilities, including being deaf.
 She lip-read her way through veterinary school and graduated with honors in 1947, Gentry said.
 Later in life, she became a research assistant and advocate for the betterment of the lives of research animals.

-(Read more about the history of women veterinarians in the upcoming "A Century of Excellence" history book.)
+(Read more about the history of women veterinarians in "A Century of Excellence" history book.)